June 26, 2008

 For example, the following request element's value contains a string constant which is concatenated with the value of a variable named machName.
 So, if the value of variable machName is 'testA.austin.ibm.com', after being evaluated by Python, the request element's value would be: 'RELEASE POOL ClientMachPool ENTRY testA.austin.ibm.com'.

-<request>'RELEASE POOL ClientMachPool ENTRY ' + machName</request>Another way to do this is:
+<request>'RELEASE POOL ClientMachPool ENTRY ' + machName</request>

-<request>'RELEASE POOL ClientMachPool ENTRY %s' % (machName)</request>where the %s indicates a String format (and can also be used for decimal format, etc.), and where the value of the machName variable would replace the %s marker.
+where the %s indicates a String format (and can also be used for decimal format, etc.), and where the value of the machName variable would replace the %s marker.

 Also, note that the following two lines do exactly the same thing in a STAX XML document.
 They assign a string constant (literal) "VerifyRC" to the function attribute's value.

-<call function="'VerifyRC'"/> <call function='"VerifyRC"'/>However, the following line is not the same.
+However, the following line is not the same.
 It assigns the value of a variable named VerifyRC to the function attribute's value.
 If a variable named VerifyRC does not exist, a STAXPythonEvaluationError signal is raised.

-<call function="VerifyRC"/>Also, note that XML processors assume that < always starts a tag and that & always starts an entity reference, so you should avoid using those characters for anything else.
-You must use the entity reference < instead of < and entity reference & instead of & or else you'll get an XML parsing error.
+Also, note that XML processors assume that < always starts a tag and that & always starts an entity reference, so you should avoid using those characters for anything else.
+You must use the entity reference &lt; instead of < and entity reference &amp; instead of & or else you'll get an XML parsing error.
 This can be difficult sometimes as the < character is used as the less-than operator in Python, as in this example, where RC < 0 is being assigned to the expression attribute.

-<if expr="RC < 0">Here's another example that shows a <script> element that contains Python code using the regular expression (re) module to look for pattern <pass> anywhere in a string.
+Here's another example that shows a <script> element that contains Python code using the regular expression (re) module to look for pattern '<pass>' anywhere in the STAFResult string variable and must use the entity reference &lt; instead of <.

-If you are already a CPython programmer, or are hoping to use CPython
+If you are already a CPython programmer, or are hoping to use CPython code under Jython, refer to the "Jython and CPython Differences" section for information about differences in the two implementations of Python.

 The first line in an XML document should start with an XML declaration.
 This indicates the document is written in XML and specifies the XML version, the language encoding for the document, and indicates that the document refers to an external DTD (standalone="no").